 Other Blackie & Son and related collections at the University of Glasgow

 Although not part of the Blackie & Son archive, it’s worth noting that two sets of the Talwin Morris designed series ‘The Horse: its treatment in health and disease’ are available in Special Collections and at the James Herriot Library.
 As this was designed for Gresham Publishing, a subsidiary of Blackie & Son, the large format common to the subscription titles they produced gives his artwork an added prominence.
 More information on this title and its design is available here.
 In addition to the examples of Talwin Morris’ work in the Blackie & Son archive, the Special Collections department also holds over 100 books designed by Talwin Morris and other related works in the Morris Collection.
-Finally, the ‘Records of Blackie & Son Ltd, 1890-c1981’, which was acquired by Archive Services in 2012, directly complements the new Blackie & Son archive as it covers business records and legal papers relating to the different incarnations of the company, including its subsidiaries, between 1890 – 1981.
+Finally, the ‘Records of Blackie & Son Ltd, 1890-c1981’, which was acquired by Archives and Special Collections in 2012, directly complements the new Blackie & Son archive as it covers business records and legal papers relating to the different incarnations of the company, including its subsidiaries, between 1890 – 1981.

 In addition to its key place within the Children’s Historical Collections, the Blackie & Son archive has significant research potential for those interested in education, children’s literature, social and cultural history, art history and indeed any aspect of the Victorian era and the early 20th century.
 Developments in teaching, in printing techniques, and in the publishing industry are represented within the collection, while strong links between Blackie & Son, the history of Glasgow and notable figures such as Charles Rennie Mackintosh, Vere Foster and Talwin Morris give value to the collection beyond the field of education.

 How to request material from the Blackie & Son Archive